 - Turn your oven to 350˚ and set your timer to 12 minutes.

-- After 12 minutes, begin checking to see how done your slices are bacon are.
+- After 12 minutes, begin checking to see how done your slices of bacon are.

 - Pro tip: the bacon crisps as it cools, so take out just shy of when you think it needs.

-- Cool your bacon on a paper towel line plate, and you are good to go!
+- Cool your bacon on a paper towel-lined plate, and you are good to go!